-This was a big year for Amazon Web Services.
-If you were not following the industry news, many retailers and eCommerce giants migrated major projects to Amazon Web Services (AWS) in 2015, including Nordstrom, instacart, Time Inc., and Ticketmaster.
+In recent years, many retailers and eCommerce giants migrated major projects to Amazon Web Services (AWS), including Nordstrom, instacart, Time Inc., and Ticketmaster.
 In a risk-averse industry that tends to follow rather than lead, this is yet another indication of AWS’ market domination.

-But how are these companies meeting security challenges on AWS?
+But how are these companies meeting AWS cloud security challenges?
 Is the cloud really secure enough for consumer data?

 The security of the cloud, a.k.a. the security of the physical and staff resources of AWS, is usually the biggest worry.
 Here are some resources to help you gauge AWS’ commitment to security: